emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 </br>
 </br>

-Looking at the Monitoring page, I see an alert was triggered because a possible SQL injection payload was detected.
+Looking at the Monitoring page, I see the alert was triggered because a possible SQL injection payload was detected.
 I take ownership of the alert and create a case, so I cant start the playbook.

 <img src="https://github.com/emann615/LetsDefendAlerts/assets/117882385/f2d64f00-ec61-4cb6-892e-1f3944aaafd3" height="80%" width="80%"/>
 </br>